kabylkas/ov7670_serial_reader/README.md

 ## ov7670_serial_reader
 Playing around with arduino and ov7670 camera.
 This is the script to receive a picture from the arduino to the host computer through serial.
+Most of the people use java app.
+Don't like java, decided to do this in python.

 Tweak the baudrate and serial port.
 Then, just run `python capture_one_shot.py`